DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 * Put all the page model files into one directory.
 If your application is divided logically into components or subsystems, split up the associated page model objects into separate files.

-> You can find an example of a page model in the [testcafe-examples](https://github.com/DevExpress/testcafe-examples/tree/master/examples/use-page-model) repository.
+> You can find a page model example in the [testcafe-examples](https://github.com/DevExpress/testcafe-examples/tree/master/examples/use-page-model) repository.

 * Keep all [Roles](#use-of-roles-for-login) in a separate file.
 This enables TestCafe to detect when the same Role is reused and further optimize the process.